jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 ## About the major scale

 The major scale,
-also called the "Ionian" mode, is one of the most common musical modes in the world.
+also called the "Ionian mode", is one of the most common musical modes in the world.
 It has been the basis of Western harmony for at least 400 years.
 See {% include chapter-link.html slug="major-harmony" %} for more information.